 His name was Muhammad Qasim.
 His historic name was Khurshid Hussain.
 His father’s name was As’ad ‘Ali and his grandfather’s name was Sheikh Ghulam Shah.
 His entire lineage is as follows:

-Muhammad Qasim, who was the son of As’ad ‘Ali, who was the son of Ghulam Shah, who was the son of Muhammad Bakhsh, who was the son of ‘Ala’ al Din, who was the son of Muhammad Fattah, who was the son of Muhammad Mufti, who was the son of ‘Abd al Sami’, who was the son of Molana Muhammad Hashim.
+Muhammad Qasim — the son of As’ad ‘Ali — the son of Ghulam Shah — the son of Muhammad Bakhsh — the son of ‘Ala’ al Din — the son of Muhammad Fattah — the son of Muhammad Mufti — the son of ‘Abdul Sami’ — the son of Molana Muhammad Hashim.

-His lineage links up to Qasim bin Muhammad bin Abi Bakr radiya Llahu ‘anhu.
+His lineage links up to Qasim ibn Muhammad ibn Abi Bakr radiya Llahu ‘anhu.

-He was born in 1248 A.H (1832) in the town of Nanotah.
-He passed away on Thursday 4 Jamadal Ula 1297 A.H (1879) after Zuhr salah.
+He was born in 1248 A.H (1832) in the town of Nanawta.
+He passed away on Thursday 4 Jumada al ula 1297 A.H (1879) after Zuhr Salah.
 To Allah do we belong and unto Him shall we return.

-His hometown was Nanotah, which is a marginally populated town.
-It is situated twelve miles east of Deoband, fifteen miles south of Saharanpur, nine miles west of Ghanghoh and seven miles north of Delhi.
+His hometown was Nanawta, which is a populated town.
+It is situated twelve miles east of Deoband, fifteen miles south of Saharanpur, nine miles west of Ghangoh, and seven miles north of Delhi.

-During his childhood, he saw a dream that he was sitting in the lap of Allah Ta’ala, which his grandfather interpreted to mean that Allah Ta’ala will grant him abundant knowledge and he will become a well-known personality.
-His intelligence, prowess, courage, quick thinking, broad mindedness and diligence stood out from his childhood days and he always took first position in his class.
-He had an affinity for poetry from an early age and would write his stories and games in rhyming form.
+During his childhood, he saw a dream which his grandfather interpreted to mean that Allah subhanahu wa ta ‘ala will grant him abundant knowledge and he will become a well-known personality.
+His intelligence, prowess, courage, quick thinking, broad mindedness, and diligence stood out from his childhood days and he was always first in his class.
+He had an affinity for poetry from an early age and would write some of his stories in rhyming verse.

 While residing in Delhi, he also sought spiritual reform from Molana Haji Imdad Allah al Thanwi al Makki rahimahu Llah and began his efforts of self-purification.

-Allah Ta’ala had made Molana an awe-inspiring personality because of which many people lacked the courage to address him, even though he was a light-hearted person with exceptional character.
+Allah subhanahu wa ta ‘ala had made Molana an awe-inspiring personality because of which many people lacked the courage to address him, even though he was a light-hearted person with exceptional character.
 He preferred to be alone and from an early age and would prefer remaining silent.
 This is another reason why people would think twice before engaging in a conversation with him.
-He was extremely generous and a big-hearted, who took pleasure in entertaining guests and acts of hospitality.
-His wife was the same as him and even more so, such that she was the one who inspired his generosity.
-He would say: “My generosity is the result of Ahmed’s mother (i.e. his wife).”
+He was extremely generous and big-hearted, who took pleasure in entertaining guests and acts of hospitality.
+His wife was the same as he was, and even more so, such that she was the one who inspired his generosity.
+He would say, “My generosity is the result of Ahmed’s mother (i.e. his wife).”

 During his days as a student, he saw a dream that he was standing on the Ka’bah and thousands of rivers were flowing from it.
 His teacher, Molana Mamluk ‘Ali rahimahu Llah interpreted this to mean: “Knowledge will spread from you abundantly.”